ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.28.0] - 2025-03-24 - Clinician Portal Improvements

+### Added

+* Improve messaging and add links to book a demo session for clinicians.
+* Create demo clients for additional clinicians added to clinics.

 ## [1.27.1] - 2025-03-18 - Subscription Fixes

 ### Fixed